-First, ensure you've submitted square.c to the "Getting Started" assignment on GradeScope, as called for in Recitation 1.
+Second, ensure you've submitted square.c to the "Getting Started" assignment on GradeScope, as called for in Recitation 1.

-Next, take the three screenshots (one with the gradebook from Part 1 and the two with hwtest.py outputs from Part 2) and put them into a document.
+Finally, take the two screenshots (the hwtest.py outputs from Part 2) and put them into a document.
 Save the document as a PDF and submit to the GradeScope assignment "Homework 0".